From Unstructured Data to Demand Counterfactuals: Theory and Practice

 where $\sigma_{\bar x}$ and $\sigma_e$ are the standard deviations of the random coefficients on $\bar x_j$ and $e_j$. \end{continuance}

-As can be seen from this example, parameters that do not interact with $e$ are left unchanged, as is the case for the average price coefficient $\bar \alpha$, for instance.
-For the remaining components that interact with $e$, we expand the parameter space to capture the effect of joint shifts in $e$ (as, for instance, when $\tilde e$ is used in place of $e$) and/or $\theta$.
+As can be seen from this example, parameters that do not interact with $e$, e.g., the average price coefficient $\bar \alpha$, are left unchanged in $\gamma$.
+The remaining components of $\gamma$ capture how $e$ and $\theta$ interact to jointly affect utilities.
 A similar reparameterization for Example~\ref{ex:micro blp} is provided in Appendix~\ref{app:micro BLP}.